EXPLAINER: What Twitter's 'poison pill' is supposed to do

 HOW DID ELON MUSK REACT TO TWITTER’S ANNOUNCEMENT?

-Musk, a prolific tweeter with 82 million followers on Twitter, had no immediate reaction to the company's poison pill.
-But on Thursday he indicated he was ready to wage a legal battle.
+Musk, a prolific tweeter with 82 million followers on Twitter, hasn't said anything explicitly about the company's poison pill yet.

+But he posted cryptic tweet on Saturday hinting he may take his current bid of $54.20-per-share directly to Twitter's shareholders in what is known as a tender offer.
+"Love Me Tender," Musk tweeted with musical notes surrounding the words that Elvis Presley made famous in a 1956 hit song.

-Musk has publicly said that its $43 billion bid is his best and final offer for Twitter, but other corporate suitors have made similar statements before ultimately upping the ante.
-With an estimated fortune of $265 billion, Musk would seem to have deep enough pockets to raise his offer, although he is still working out how to finance the proposed purchase.
+Musk has publicly said that his current bid is his best and final offer for Twitter, but other corporate suitors have made similar statements before ultimately upping the ante.
+Given his immense wealth, Musk would seem to have deep enough pockets to raise his offer, although he is still working out how to finance the proposed purchase.

 HOW HAS THIS DEFENSE WORKED IN THE PAST?